silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 Much like the configuration layer, we need to specify a name for this transformation.
 This will help other modules negotiate their priority over the injector in relation to yours.

 The second parameter of the `transform` argument is a callback which receives an `updater`object.
-It contains four functions: `react()`, `reducer()`, `form.alterSchema()` and `form.addValidation()`.
+It contains four functions: `component()`, `reducer()`, `form.alterSchema()` and `form.addValidation()`.
 We'll cover all of these in detail functions in detail further into the document, but briefly, these update functions allow you to mutate the DI container with a wrapper for the service.
 Remember, this function does not _replace_ the service -- it enhances it with new functionality.

 ### Helpful tip: Name your component middleware